 Wisconsin Rapids is a medium-sized city located in the state of Wisconsin.
 With a population of 17,610 people and five constituent neighborhoods, Wisconsin Rapids is the 41st largest community in Wisconsin.

-Wisconsin Rapids is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Wisconsin Rapids is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Wisconsin Rapids who work in office and administrative support (13.69%), sales jobs (7.74%), and management occupations (7.29%).
+When you are in Wisconsin Rapids, you'll notice that it is more blue-collar than most other communities in America.
+36.35% of Wisconsin Rapids’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Wisconsin Rapids is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Wisconsin Rapids who work in office and administrative support (10.25%), food service (8.68%), and sales jobs (6.70%).

-The per capita income in Wisconsin Rapids in 2018 was $29,482, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $117,928 for a family of four.
+The per capita income in Wisconsin Rapids in 2018 was $23,516, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
+This equates to an annual income of $94,064 for a family of four.
 However, Wisconsin Rapids contains both very wealthy and poor people as well.

 The most common language spoken in Wisconsin Rapids is English.
 Other important languages spoken here include Polish and Spanish.